-On March 5, 2021, the Company consolidated all the issued and outstanding common shares on a two for one basis. (the "Consolidation").
+On March 5, 2021, the Company consolidated all the issued and outstanding common shares on a two for one basis (the "Consolidation").
 The Consolidation reduced the common shares issued and outstanding at March 5, 2021 from 112,153,368 pre-consolidated to 56,076,589 post-consolidated common shares.
-All share, and per share information, including options and warrants, have been amended retrospectively in these consolidated financial statements to reflect the share consolidation.
+All share, and per share information, including options and warrants, have been presented in these consolidated financial statements on a post-consolidated common share basis.